 To trim the front nails, place your arm over your dog’s neck to keep his head down.
 Lean over him as you work.
 You might need someone to help you.

-Follow a Procedure
+3. Follow a Proven Procedure

 The following tips can make the exercise more straight forward when first learning how to trim dog nails: